sshakya01/tweedr/README.md

 An Express backend has already been provided for you, because we love you all very much.
 You will just need to create a React frontend for it.
 (You shouldn't need to modify anything in the Express backend, except to connect the React frontend.
 The model, controllers, etc. are all set up already.)

+You will continue working in your group for thi smini project.
+YOu know the drill:
+* nominate the Git Tzar
+    * IMPORTANT STEPS FOR THE TZAR:
+        * `clone` THIS repo directly onto your machine
+        * Create an empty repository on your GitHub account online
+        * Copy the the url of your empty repository using ssh
+        * Using command `git remote set-url origin <paste-the-url-here>`
+        * The `git add and commit and push`
+        * Voila, you can see this repo on your own github account online
+* All the teammates should clone YOUR newly created repo
+* Finally, just like yesterday, Create a separate branch for each feature
+* Push to the feature branch
+* Create a Pull request and assign each memeber of the team to approve it
+* After the request has been approved by everyone, merge it!

 ### Wireframe

 ![tweedr](./assets/tweedr.png)